CentreForDigitalHumanities/cdh-presentations/README.md

-# Easy online presentations for everyone within our guild
+# Easy online presentations for CDH guild
 This is a repository to host a bunch of online presentations for Centre for Digital Humanities.

 ## How to get a presentation website up and running